-These vegan oat flour cookies turned out soft and chewy on the inside and golden brown and crispy on the edges.
+These vegan oat flour cookies are soft and chewy on the inside with crispy, golden brown edges.
 These gluten-free, dairy-free, nut-free cookies are perfect as a school snack or nutritious dessert.
-They’re easy to make and so delicious.
+They’re easy to make and delicious.

 Oat flour gives these cookies a traditional oatmeal cookie flavor, but with a soft, chewy texture.
 You can make oat flour easily and inexpensively at home simply by blending up some rolled oats in a high powered blender or food processor.
 Be sure to use oats that are labelled gluten free if that’s a requirement for you.
 Or you can purchase oat flour ready made from many grocery stores or order it online.

-These cookies are spiced with a bit of cinnamon and plenty of vanilla extract.
-You could add a dash of nutmeg if you like for an extra layer of flavor if you want.
+These cookies are spiced with a bit of cinnamon and vanilla extract.
+You could add a dash of nutmeg if you like for an extra layer of flavor.

 I used sultana raisins in these cookies but you can use any type of raisin you like in this recipe.
 Or substitute dairy-free dark chocolate chips instead of raisins if you prefer.